CityOfPhiladelphia/phila.gov-wordpress-scraper/README.md

 3. `pipenv shell` to activate the shell.
 4. `pipenv install` to install project dependencies.*
 5. `source env` to source your environment variables.
 6. `aws confiure sso` inside the shell to connect to AWS.
+7. Configure the default region `export AWS_DEFAULT_REGION=us-east-1`
-6. `python phila_site_scraper.py` to run the scraper locally.
+8. `python phila_site_scraper.py` to run the scraper locally.
 Note: running the scraper against production will pull down production resources.

 \* When updating dependencies, make sure both requirements.txt and Pipfile are updated.
 The Dockerfile is using requirements.txt but when testing locally the Pipfile is used by pipenv.